-Examples of the Economic Value of Recreational and Tourism Uses of the SAMP Area Total annual value of \$4.3 billion for all outdoor recreational activities associated with the marine aquatic and shoreline environments (Colt et al. 2000) Collectively, coastal tourism in areas adjacent to the SAMP area generated over \$1.8 billion in spending (Global Insight 2008) The recreation and tourism industries in coastal counties adjoining the SAMP area supported over \$161 million in wages and produced \$393 million in gross domestic product (GDP) in 2004 (National Ocean Economics Program 2009) It was estimated that holding the 2010 America's Cup in the SAMP area would generate total economic activity of \$886 million in preevent and event spending in Newport (Allianz Global Investors 2007) The cumulative impact of cruise ship passengers on Newport's local economy in 2008 totaled over \$8.6 million (see Section 650.2) Non-market Value of Recreational and Tourism Uses of the SAMP Area 6.
-Relaxation benefits provided by SAMP area and adjacent coastal areas 7.
-Aesthetic value of the natural landscape 8.
-Spiritual benefits achieved from recreational uses of SAMP area 9.
-Educational value of SAMP area and surrounding coastal zone 10.
-SAMP areas role in the state and region's maritime history and cultural heritage 11.
-Historic and cultural value of marine recreation and tourism 12.
-Contribution of recreation and tourism to state's quality of life 13.
-Role of the SAMP area in attracting visitors to the state
+Examples of the 1.
+Total annual value of \$4.3 billion for all outdoor recreational activities Economic Impact associated with the marine aquatic and shoreline environments (Colt et al. of Recreational and 2000).
+Tourism Uses of 2.
+Collectively, coastal tourism in areas adjacent to the Ocean SAMP area the Ocean SAMP generated over \$1.8 billion in spending (Global Insight 2008).
+Area 3.
+The recreation and tourism industries in coastal counties adjoining the Ocean SAMP area supported over \$161 million in wages and produced \$393 million in gross domestic product (GDP) in 2004 (National Ocean Economics Program 2009).
+4. It was estimated that holding the 2010 America's Cup in the Ocean SAMP area would generate total economic activity of \$886 million in pre-event and event spending in Newport (Allianz Global Investors 2007).
+5. The cumulative impact of cruise ship passengers on Newport's local economy in 2008 totaled over \$8.6 million (see Section 650.2).
+Non-market Value 6.
+Relaxation benefits provided by Ocean SAMP area and adjacent coastal of Recreational and areas.
+Tourism Uses of 7.
+Aesthetic value of the natural landscape. the Ocean SAMP 8.
+Spiritual benefits achieved from recreational uses of Ocean SAMP area.
+Area 9.
+Educational value of Ocean SAMP area and surrounding coastal zone.
+10. Ocean SAMP area's role in the state and region's maritime history and cultural heritage.
+11. Historic and cultural value of marine recreation and tourism.
+12. Contribution of recreation and tourism to state's quality of life.
+13. Role of the Ocean SAMP area in attracting visitors to the state.

-2. One study conducted by Tyrrell and Harrison (2000) attempted to approximate the net benefit of recreation to users after all expenses were accounted for through measuring consumer "total willingness to pay" for various recreational activities (see Table 18).
-Considering only marine-based recreational uses, this study calculated that consumers were willing to pay a total of \$4.3 billion annually for all outdoor recreational activities associated with the marine aquatic and shoreline environments (Tyrrell and Harrison 2000, as reported in Colt et al. 2000).
+2. One study conducted by Tyrrell and Harrison (2000) attempted to approximate the net benefit of recreation to users after all expenses were accounted for through measuring consumer "total willingness to pay" for various recreational activities (see Table 6.18).
+Considering only marine-based recreational uses, this study calculated that consumers were willing to pay a total of \$4.3 billion annually for all outdoor recreational activities associated with the marine aquatic and shoreline environments (Tyrrell and Harrison 2000).
 This study attempts to demonstrate the enormous value produced by recreational activities in Rhode Island not easily measured in economic impact.
 It should be noted that this table does not represent the actual economic impact of these uses to Rhode Island, but rather the additional value provided to consumers not expressed actual expenditures.

-Table 18.
-Net Willingness to Pay for Marine-Based Outdoor Recreation (All dollars expressed in 1997 dollar value) (Tyrrell and Harrison 2000)
+Table 6.18.
+Net willingness to pay for marine-based outdoor recreation (1997 dollars).
+(Tyrrell and Harrison 2000)

-Activity Net Economic Value Total
+Activity Net Economic Value Total (\$)

-(in thousands of dollars)

-Walking for Pleasure \$1,330,917
+Walking for Pleasure \$1,330,917,000

-Salt-Water Swimming \$439,986
+Salt Water Swimming \$439,986,000

-Pleasure Driving/Sightseeing \$396,463
+Pleasure Driving/Sightseeing \$ 396,463,000

-Bicycling \$725,966
+Bicycling \$ 725,966,000

-Picnicking \$130,311
+Picnicking \$130,311,000

-Jogging or Running \$364,814
+Jogging or Running \$364,814,000

-Nature Observing/ Photography \$412,587
+Nature Observing/ Photography \$412,587,000

-Motor boating/ Waterskiing \$177,134
+Motor boating/ Waterskiing \$177,134,000

-Salt-Water Fishing \$323,030
+Salt Water Fishing \$323,030,000

-Camping \$22,823
+Camping \$22,823,000

-Sailing/Wind Surfing \$165,541
+Sailing/Wind Surfing \$ 165,541,000

-Off-Roading \$186,940
+Off-Roading \$186,940,000

-Canoeing/Kayaking \$20,105
+Canoeing/Kayaking \$20,105,000

-Scuba diving/ Snorkeling \$25,803
+Scuba diving/ Snorkeling \$25,803,000

-Hunting \$69,280
+Hunting \$69,280,000

-Total \$4,393,291
+Total \$4,393,291,000

-3. All data presented here demonstrate the importance of recreational and tourism uses of the SAMP area to coastal economies and to Rhode Island as a whole.
-Coastal and island communities, in particular, rely upon the economic activity generated from recreational and tourism uses of the SAMP area, as well as the jobs produced from these industries.
+3. All data presented here demonstrate the importance of recreational and tourism uses of the Ocean SAMP area to coastal economies and to Rhode Island as a whole.
+Coastal and island communities, in particular, rely upon the economic activity generated from recreational and tourism uses of the Ocean SAMP area, as well as the jobs produced from these industries.